Simspace/island/README.md

 ---

 Q: Why "island"?
 A: Vinyl is a wordplay on the musical meaning of the word "record".
 I want to make a variant of vinyl based on trees instead of lists.
-There is a music publishing company called "[Island Records](https://en.wikipedia.org/wiki/Island_Records)" and their logo is a tree.
+There is a music publishing company called "[Island Records](https://en.wikipedia.org/wiki/Island_Records)" whose logo is a tree.